bendayaniv/ValidatorLibrary/README.md

 ```

 This complex rule ensures that the password:
-1. Is at least 8 characters long
+1. Is at least 8 characters long (high priority)
-2. Either contains at least one lowercase, one uppercase, and one number, OR contains at least two special characters
+2. Either contains at least one lowercase, one uppercase, and one number, OR contains at least two special characters (special character rule has medium priority)
 3. Does not contain the word "password"

+The use of `withPriority` in this example means that:
+- The minimum length requirement will be checked first and its error message (if any) will be displayed with highest priority.
+- If the special character rule fails, its error message will be shown before the lowercase/uppercase/number combination, but after the length requirement.

-By using rule composition, you can create sophisticated validation logic tailored to your specific requirements.
+By using rule composition and priorities, you can create sophisticated validation logic tailored to your specific requirements and control the order in which error messages are displayed to the user.

 ## 📱 Example App